ONSdigital/dp-dimension-search-api/README.md

 ### Healthcheck

-The endpoint `/healthcheck` checks the connection to elasticsearch and returns one of:
+The endpoint `/health` checks all backing services, e.g. elasticsearch, dataset API:

-- success (200, JSON "status": "OK")
+- success (200)
+- warning (429) - either application is starting up or a connection to a backend service has been lost in the last `HEALTHCHECK_CRITICAL_TIMEOUT` value, (default set to 90 seconds, see table below)but there is still time to recover.
-- failure (500, JSON "status": "error").
+- failure (500)

 ### Manually Creating and Deleting Indexes